JockLawrie/Schemata.jl/README.md

 We often want to ensure that certain relationships hold between variables in a row.
 For example, we might require that a person's marriage date is after his/her birth date.
-We can achieve this by specifying an intra-row constraint in a `TableSchema` as follows:
+We can achieve this by specifying one or more intra-row constraints in a `TableSchema` as follows:

 ```yaml
 name: intrarow_constraints_demo